 For additional information regarding the Stockholders Agreement, please see the section titled "Certain Relationships and Related Party Transactions-Stockholders Agreement."
-Following this offering, Messrs.
-Murray and Hancock will be able to determine or significantly influence corporate matters for the foreseeable future, including with respect to the composition of our board of directors and election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring stockholder approval.
-See the section titled "Risk Factors-Our founders, Jason Murray and Mark Hancock, will continue to have substantial control over us and will hold a substantial portion of our outstanding common stock following this offering, and their interests may conflict, or appear to conflict, with our interests and the interests of other stockholders" for additional information.
+In addition, see the sections titled "Management-Amended and Restated Charter and Stockholders Agreement," "Risk Factors-Our founders, Jason Murray and Mark Hancock, will continue to have substantial control over us and will hold a substantial portion of our outstanding common stock following this offering, and their interests may conflict, or appear to conflict, with our interests and the interests of other stockholders" and "Risk Factors-Delaware law and provisions in our Amended and Restated Charter and Amended and Restated Bylaws that will be in effect on the completion of this offering grant our founders certain rights with respect to the control of our business and could make a merger, tender offer or proxy contest difficult, thereby depressing the trading price of our common stock" for additional information.